evershopcommerce/docs/docs/development/deployment/deploy-evershop-to-aws.md

 cd ..

-# Rename current build folder to previous build folder
+# Remove previous build folder if it exists
 if [ -d "previous-build" ]; then
   rm -rf previous-build
 fi